Frequently Asked Questions

 What happens once I card-sign?

 When you sign a card, your information undergoes a verification process.
-Once verification is complete, you will be added to the union mailing list and receive a welcome email with more information including a link to sign up for our discord.
+Once verification is complete, you will be added to the union mailing list and receive a welcome email with more information including a link to sign up for our Discord server.
 If there are any concerns, a representative will reach out to you to follow up.
 If you still have questions or concerns please email contact@alphabetworkersunion.org.

 Is AWU-CWA a “solidarity union”?

+All unions have solidarity.
 We are a union with a pre-majority organizing model.
 In fact, most US workers in unions were organizing this way until their efforts resulted in the codified labor law we know today.
 We are organizing and building power and resources.
 That makes us a union.
 Some unions have contracts, some don’t.
 Some unions have contracts for some workers, while other workers within that same union might not have a contract.
 They are all still unions.

 What do staff do?

-Staff are experienced organizers who can work on campaigns as their full-time jobs without burning out, like volunteers do.
+AWU-CWA organizing staff are experienced organizers who can work on campaigns as their full-time jobs without burning out, like volunteers do.
 As we scale, we need staff not just to run campaigns but to train and support our members, to facilitate our organizational structures and decision-making processes, to advise us from their extensive experience in labor organizing, and to run our technical infrastructure.
 Staff also includes lawyers who can advise our members on questions of labor law and defend members from retaliation.

 While staff are critical to our success as an organization, they do not make decisions for our union: our membership do.